 Granger’s fight scenes, though few and far between, are quite well-staged, thanks to stuntmen George DeNormand (who doubles Robert Kellard) and Eddie Parker.
 The first-chapter saloon brawl between Blaze and Marshal Peterson is very good, as is the Rider’s lengthy hillside fistfight with several outlaws in Chapter Five; unfortunately, scenes of this sort only number about a half-dozen in all.
-This lack is not compensated for by good shootout scenes; potentially exciting gunfights (like the saloon sequence in Chapter Three, the attack on Reno’s camp in Chapter Eleven or the barn gunfight in Chapter Twelve) are flattened by the participants’ almost complete inability to actually hit anyone–and by the lackluster way director Derwin Abrahams films said scenes: he relies almost completely on intercut medium shots of characters aiming and firing their weapons at off-camera foes, with no panoramic shots (as in Overland With Kit Carson) to make the gun battles more interesting.
+This lack is not compensated for by good shootout scenes; potentially exciting gunfights (like the saloon sequence in Chapter Three, the attack on Reno’s camp in Chapter Eleven or the barn gunfight in Chapter Twelve) are flattened by the participants’ almost complete inability to actually hit anyone–and by the lackluster way director Derwin Abrahams films said scenes: he relies almost completely on intercut medium shots of characters aiming and firing their weapons at off-camera foes, with few panoramic shots to make the gun battles more interesting.

-Granger’s cast members make the most of the weak and excessively talky script.
+Most of the members of Granger’s large and solid cast make the best of the serial’s weak and excessively talky script.
 Robert Kellard does his best to give his uninteresting character some personality, playing the part with quiet confidence, shrewdness, and likable affability.
-Pretty but feisty Peggy Stewart is well-cast as the hot-headed heroine Helen Kent, continually pestering the laidback Granger to abandon his printing press and take up a gun; she and Kellard manage to make their characters’ Clark Kent/Lois Lane style banter fairly amusing at times.
+Pretty but feisty Peggy Stewart is well-cast as the courageous and hot-headed heroine Helen Kent, continually expressing indignation over outlaw outrages and continually exhorting the laidback Granger to abandon his printing press and take up a gun; she and Kellard manage to make their characters’ barbed bantering (somewhat in the Clark Kent/Lois Lane vein) fairly amusing at times.

 One-time B-western star Smith Ballew is excellent as Blaze Talbot–his laconic manner, slow Texas drawl, and cagy facial expressions giving his gunfighter character an appropriate air of restrained menace.
 I. Stanford Jolley is similarly good as the urbane Carson, delivering his lines with all his accustomed smooth-voiced suavity.
-Jack Ingram is also his usual self as the brusque and sarcastic Reno, although he has less to do here than in most of his other Columbia serials.
-Dependable character player William Fawcett has some good moments as Jolley’s shifty and rather shyster-like clerk, Terry Frost figures as Jolley’s chief henchman in the earlier episodes, and Tiny Brauer, John Hart, and Jim Diehl play other recurring members of Jolley’s gang.
-Rusty Westcoatt and Eddie Parker pop up periodically as two of Ingram’s henchmen.
+Jack Ingram is also his usual self as the brusque, sarcastic, and suspicious-minded Reno, although he has less to do here than in most of his other Columbia serials.
+Dependable character player William Fawcett has some good moments as Jolley’s shifty, shyster-like clerk, and Terry Frost figures as Jolley’s chief henchman in the earlier episodes; John Hart, Jim Diehl, Charles King, Frank Ellis, and Tiny Brauer play other recurring members of Jolley’s gang.
+Rusty Wescoatt and Eddie Parker pop up periodically as two of Ingram’s henchmen.